Tips to Make Your Fireplace Look More Modern

 3. FIREPLACE UPDATE IDEA: paint the mantel & fireplace surround

 A wood mantle is not necessarily a ‘good’ mantle.
-If it’s outdated and doesn’t match your decor, it won’t do you or the aesthetics of your home any favours.
-On the other hand, if it’s white and you’re looking to make a change, painting it a dramatic colour can add some instant impact to your space.
-Let’s flashback to one of my favourite Kylie-isms…
+If it’s outdated and doesn’t match your decor, it won’t do you or the aesthetics of your home any favors.
+On the other hand, if it’s white and you’re looking to make a change, painting it a dramatic color can add some instant impact to your space.
+Let’s flashback to one of my favorite Kylie-isms…

 Just because it’s WOOD, doesn’t mean it’s GOOD.

-In this next photo, the river rock stone fireplace (the early 2000s) looks dated and drab with the darker taupe paint colour and stained wood, but AFTER – what a facelift!
+In this next photo, the river rock stone fireplace (the early 2000s) looks dated and drab with the darker taupe paint color and stained wood, but AFTER – what a facelift!

 In this next photo, if you have a good mantel in place, this look can be achieved using Ideas #2 and #3 – peel and stick tile and fresh paint…